hftamayo/azuremlproj03/README.md

 8. Standout suggestions

 ## 1. Project's overview
-As a part of the Machine Learning Engineer with Microsoft Azure Nanodegree, the third project is related to apply the knowledge acquired to solve or analyze a problem of the real life, it is important to choose a dataset related to a real scenario rather than a sample dataset, in this case I've chosen the Dataset of year 2018 related to Homicides in El Salvador, I work for the Statistical Department of the National Institute of Forensic Science of El Salvador, the institute is one of the most respected institution in the country related to the analysis about the behavior of crimes in El Salvador.
-The main goal of this experiment is to predict the incidence of homicides in males and females, with the results, it will be a point of start to plan policies of prevention in the cohort with a higher risk obtained from this experiment's result.
+As a part of the Machine Learning Engineer with Microsoft Azure Nanodegree, the third project is related to apply the knowledge acquired to solve or analyze a problem of the real life, it is important to choose a dataset related to a real scenario rather than a sample dataset, in this case I've chosen the Dataset of year 2018 related to Homicides in El Salvador, I work for the Statistics Department of the National Institute of Forensic Sciences of El Salvador, this institution is one of the most respected sources in the country related to the analysis about the behavior of different crimes in El Salvador.

+The main goal of this experiment is to predict the incidence of homicides in males compare to females; once we obtain and analysis the results, it should be a point of start for planning programs and policies of prevention in the cohort with a higher risk obtained.

-The project has two models: the first one is based on Automated Machine Learning method which consists in the evaluation of the dataset using multiples algorithms then we can choose the best one based on the level of accuracy obtained; the second one is based on HyperDrive method, the user sets hyperparameters to obtain results.
+The project has two models: the first one is based on Automated Machine Learning method which consists in the evaluation of the dataset using multiples algorithms, then we may choose the best one based on its level of accuracy; the second one is based on HyperDrive method, the user sets different hyperparameters to obtain results, these ones may vary depending of the algorithms and hyperparameters sets chosen.

 Comparing the results of both models, it is encourage to deploy the best performing model through a web service and test it sending a data request.

 The below diagram was provided by Capstone project's instructor with the idea to understand better how both models should be run:
 ![pdiagram.png](./img/pdiagram.png?raw=true "Project diagram")